-Fig. 9.1 Nature is full of organized forms and patterns without there being anywhere any plans which might have served to build them; they are said to be self-organized.
-Here, parallel stripes running through sand dunes, water bubbles on the surface of liquid which has been stirred up and the polyhedral structures which are left when they dry out, an ice crystal, mountains whose shapes are the same whether one views them on the scale of a rock or a whole peak (Photos: Nick Lancaster, Desert Research Institute, Nevada)
+Figure 1 Nature is full of organized forms and patterns without there being anywhere any plans which might have served to build them; they are said to be self-organized.
+Here, parallel stripes running through sand dunes, water bubbles on the surface of liquid which has been stirred up and the polyhedral structures which are left when they dry out, an ice crystal, mountains whose shapes are the same whether one views them on the scale of a rock or a whole peak (Photos: Nick Lancaster, Desert Research Institute, Nevada).

-from which they emerge.
+In fact, all these organized structures have a feature in common: they are the macroscopic outcomes of local interactions between the many components of the system from which they emerge.
 Their global organizational properties are not to be found at the local level.
-Indeed the properties of the shape of a water molecule, as well as its individual physico-chemical properties, are qualitatively different from the properties of ice crystals, whirlpools, or polyhedral bubbles.
-The polygonal impressions in the tundra do not correspond to the shape of the stones composing them, and have a spatial organization quite different from the temporal organization of freezing and thawing.
-This is the hallmark of a newly discovered phenomenon-self-organization.
+Indeed the properties of the shape of a water molecule, as well as of its individual physico-chemical properties, are qualitatively different from the properties of ice crystals, whirlpools, or polyhedral bubbles.
+The polygonal impressions in the tundra do not correspond with the shape of the stones composing them, and have a spatial organization quite different from the temporal organization of freezing and thawing.
+This is the hallmark of a newly discovered phenomenon -- self-organization.

-In nature self-organization characterizes very diverse physical systems, but several typical properties can be identified: non-linearity, symmetry breaking, presence of dynamical systems, "attractors", and historicity.
-For example, when one heats from below a thin layer of oil spread out on a flat surface, convection currents with peculiar geometric shapes (lines or polygons) self-organize and these shapes change dramatically when the temperature goes over given thresholds (see Fig. 9.2).
-On the contrary, between these thresholds the shapes remain globally stable even if they are perturbed, constituting attractors.
+In nature, self-organization characterizes very diverse physical systems, but several typical properties can be identified: non-linearity, symmetry breaking, presence of dynamical systems "attractors", and historicity.
+For example, when one heats from below a thin layer of oil spread out on a plane surface, convection currents with peculiar geometric shapes (lines or polygons) self-organize and these shapes change dramatically when the temperature goes over given thresholds (see figure 2).
+On the contrary, between these thresholds the shapes remain globally stable even if they are perturbated, constituting attractors.
 Another property of many self-organized dynamical systems is historicity, often associated with the sensitivity to initial conditions in chaotic systems: the attractor in which the systems falls, i.e. the shapes/forms that are produced by the complex system, can be very different depending on slight variations in the initial conditions.
-For example, this is the case of ferromagnetization: each of the
+For example, this is the case of ferromagnetization: each of the atoms of an iron plate can be viewed as a sort of magnet that can have several possible orientations, and which orientation is random if the temperature is high enough.
+Yet, is the temperature goes below a certain threshold, a self-organized phenomenon happens: all atoms spontaneously adopt the same magnetic orientation.
+This shared orientation is quasi-impossible to predict beforehand and tiny random variations of initial orientations of atoms can lead the plate to be magnetized in a quite different orientation.
+These variations in initial conditions are typically linked to contingent events that interacted with the iron plate: this is why the final state of the plate depends both on its history and on its intrinsic physical mechanisms, whence the term "historicity".

-Fig. 9.2 Rayleigh-Bénard cells: when one heats from below a thin layer of oil spread out on a plane surface, convection currents with peculiar geometric shapes (lines or polygons) self-organize and these shapes change brutally when the temperature goes over given thresholds.
-This kind of non-linearity characterized many self-organized systems both in the inorganic and in the living world (Photos adapted from Tritton (1988), and Manuel Velarde, Universidad Complutense, Madrid)
+Figure 2 Rayleigh-Bénard cells: when one heats from below a thin layer of oil spread out on a plane surface, convection currents with peculiar geometric shapes (lines or polygons) self-organize and these shapes change brutally when the temperature goes over given thresholds.
+This kind of non-linearity characterized many self-organized systems both in the inorganic and in the living world.

+&lt;sup>1 Photos adapted from (Tritton, 1988), and Manuel Velarde, Universidad Computense, Madrid.